apache/nuttx/configs/README.txt

   8051 Microcontroller.
 This port uses the PJRC 87C52 development system and the SDCC toolchain.
 This port is not quite ready for prime time.

+config/px4fmu-v2_upstream
+  This is a minimal configuration that supports low-level test of the PX4FMU v2 in the NuttX source tree.
+If you are using PX4, you probably don't want this configuration.
+You probably want the latest supported configuration available from the PX4 GIT repositories.

 configs/qemu-i486
   Port of NuttX to QEMU in i486 mode.
 This port will also run on real i486 hardwared (Google the Bifferboard).